jim-lawson/resume-app/README.md

 The resume is a single-page, static web application with the option print to two, 8.5 x 11 pages.

 Start the application on localhost to view as a web page.
 Click on the link in the header to load a printable version and then print to a printer or, preferably, to a PDF so that one may follow http links embedded in the document.

+My resume is also hosted on GitHub Pages: https://jim-lawson.github.io/resume-app